Code-Institute-Submissions/Entrepreneur-Bookshelf/README.md

 He followed the steps below:

-1. He first created the repository inside his GitHub account. <a href="https://github.com/betahope/king-metric" rel="noopener" target="_blank">Repo URL</a>.
+1. He first created the repository inside his GitHub account. <a href="https://github.com/betahope/Entrepreneur-Bookshelf" rel="noopener" target="_blank">Repo URL</a>.
 2. He launched the project on Gitpod from the repository, using Gitpod's Chrome extension.
 3. He continued his work and development on Gitpod.
 4. He pushed all relevant and significant changes to the repository, from Gitpod, regularly.
-5. Once the project was completed, he published the project using <a href="https://pages.github.com/" rel="noopener" target="_blank">GitHub Pages</a>.
+5. He deployed the project using <a href="https://www.heroku.com/" rel="noopener" target="_blank">Heroku</a>.

 There are no differences between the deployed and the developed version.
 Carlos used one branch: master.

 You can run and view the project by following this URL: <a href="https://betahope.github.io/king-metric/" rel="noopener" target="_blank">View Project</a>.

-### 5.1 Refactoring 🎛

-Once all JS code was fully tested and everything was working as intended, it was time for refactoring, because the original codes were not optimal.

-The following functions were refactored:

-- PropertyConverter() in file propertyConvert.js.
-- UnitConverter() in file unitConvert.js.
-- ValueConverter() in file valueConvert.js.

-The original codes were saved in a folder called "beforeRefactoring", inside assets/js.
-This was done to enable easy access to those versions if needed.

 _<div align="right"><p style="text-align: right"><a href="#top">Back to top</a></p></div>_